ericwbailey/ericwbailey.website/source/published/oh-shit-banners.md

 ## May you never have to use, or read an oh shit banner

-The oh shit banner pattern is one that you should use with an extreme amount of caution, and only for disasters where clearly communicating helps to maintain safety, stability, and security.
+We live in a world where horrible, unpredictable events can happen.
+However, patterns like the oh shit banner allow us to do something about that fact by helping to lessen the scope of harm these events create.

-Oh shit banner’s existence represents the fact that we live in a world where bad things can happen, but we as people can do something about it to help lessen the harm these events can create.
+The oh shit banner pattern is one that you should use with an extreme amount of caution, and only for disasters where <strong>clearly communicating helps to preserve safety, stability, and security</strong>.

 Creating and using an oh shit banner treatment requires investment in process as much as, if not more than it does a technical implementation.
-This may require interrogating your organization’s policies and priorities, but does so in the service of communicating critical information.
+This may require interrogating your organization’s policies and priorities, but does so in the service of communicating vital information at a critical moment.